 Since my very first efforts at photography, my primary interest has been material culture (defined broadly to include both the small and large-scale products of society as well as cultural manifestations such as parades and festivals).
 My range has continued to enlarge, becoming international in the 1980s, with extensive travels through the U.K., Europe, China and, most extensively, Italy.

 I've exhibited regularly throughout my career, more in academic and nonprofit venues than in commercial galleries.
 Some of my most notable solo shows have been: Viewpoint Photographic Center (Sacramento 2019), Artspace NC (Raleigh 2018), Hillyer Art Space (DC 2017), University of the Arts (Philadelphia 2016), Arcobaleno Cultural Center (Rome, Italy, 2016), O.K.
 Harris Works of Art (NYC 2013), Philadelphia International Airport Exhibitions (2009), Phillips Art Museum (Lancaster 2008), Oskar Friedl Gallery, Chicago 2003), CEPA Art-in-Transit (Buffalo 1991), St. Joseph's University (Philadelphia 1991).
-Notable curated and small-group shows have included: American Photography Today (Towson University 2014), Resilient Suspension (Amos Eno Gallery, Brooklyn 2013), Nine (Museum of the Central Academy, Beijing 2012), Conflation (Drexel University 2010), Art in the Open (Philadelphia 2010), Couples (Islip Museum of Art 2008), Conversation at the Table (Fabric Workshop Museum 2006), A Change in Scenery (Silicon Gallery, Philadelphia 2001), Crimes and Punishments (Art Alliance, Philadelphia 1995), American Pie (Painted Bride, Philadelphia 1992), Delaware Art Museum Biennial (Wilmington 1991 - purchase prize by juror Lucy Lippard), Encampments (Randolph Street Gallery, Chicago 1989 - with David Sedaris), Image/Text (Franklin Furnace, NYC 1984), Three Photographers/Three Representations (Phoenix Gallery, NYC 1978).
+Notable curated and small-group shows have included: Extensions of Photography (UCSD 2016), American Photography Today (Towson University 2014), Resilient Suspension (Amos Eno Gallery, Brooklyn 2013), Nine (Museum of the Central Academy, Beijing 2012), Conflation (Drexel University 2010), Art in the Open (Philadelphia 2010), Couples (Islip Museum of Art 2008), Conversation at the Table (Fabric Workshop Museum 2006), A Change in Scenery (Silicon Gallery, Philadelphia 2001), Crimes and Punishments (Art Alliance, Philadelphia 1995), American Pie (Painted Bride, Philadelphia 1992), Delaware Art Museum Biennial (Wilmington 1991 - purchase prize by juror Lucy Lippard), Encampments (Randolph Street Gallery, Chicago 1989 - with David Sedaris), Image/Text (Franklin Furnace, NYC 1984), Three Photographers/Three Representations (Phoenix Gallery, NYC 1978).